UNMASKING A QUEER NARRATIVE OF RENAISSANCE FLORENCE

 At the walled Orti Oricellari gardens, where once the Platonic Academy of Florence gathered, learn how eminent scholars of the time, among them the poet Angelo Poliziano, established a neoclassical justification of love between men as analogous to the highest form of religious love.

+Stand alongside experts to observe Office of the Night documents at the storied Archivo di Stato di Firenze.
 Le Murate, a former convent, also reveals the stories of women who engaged in covert same-sex relations.
 Learn the fascinating tale of two 17th century Benedictine nuns, Benedetta Carlini and Bartolomea Crivelli, accused and imprisoned by the church for crimes of a sexual nature.